-"The Pit"

-The Fresh Food Company
+"The Pit" The Fresh Food Company

 The Fresh Food Company is affectionately known around campus as "the Pit" due to its location in the lowest level of Reynolda Hall.
 Enjoy all-you-care-to-eat dining for breakfast, lunch and dinner.
 Choose from homestyle favorites, rotisserie items, sandwiches, fresh salads, pastas, international meals, homemade desserts and more.

-"Mag Room"
+The Pit is also peanut-free with vegan food on the menu daily, which helped Wake Forest get named one of the "Top 10 Vegan Friendliest Schools in the Nation."

-The Magnolia Room
+"Mag Room" The Magnolia Room